nextflow-io/nextflow/docs/channel.md

 This feature requires the `nextflow.preview.topic` feature flag to be enabled.
 :::

-The `topic` method is used to create a "topic" channel, which is a queue channel that can receive items from many sources implicitly based on a "topic" identifier.
+The `topic` method is used to create a queue channel that receives the items from all process outputs in a particular "topic".

-Any process can send items to a topic by using the `topic` option on an output:
+A process output can be assigned to a topic using the `topic` option on an output:

 ```groovy
 process foo {